 Many Australian brokerages only offer access to Australian stock exchanges.
-But there are a few brokers equipped to facilitate international trade, like eToro (US stocks), IG and CMC Markets Stockbroking.
+But there are a few brokers equipped to facilitate international trade, like eToro, IG and CMC Markets Invest.

 Before you sign up, review your broker's commissions, exchange rates and potential taxes.
 Most important of all: make sure the platform you're interested in offers access to the international exchange you want to trade on.
 This information can typically be found on a broker's website.

 You can indirectly add Didi Chuxing stock to your portfolio by investing in exchange-traded funds (ETFs) that track the stock.
 Once Didi Chuxing's stock goes live, look for ETFs that add its shares to their overall holdings.
 By purchasing these ETFs, you'll gain indirect exposure to Didi Chuxing's stock.

 You can buy global themed ETFs from a domestic brokerage account.

 At $16 a share, Didi Chuxing's IPO raised over $4.4 billion when it listed on the NYSE on June 30, 2021.
 The company is among the most popular ride-hailing platforms in China, backed by the likes of Alibaba, Softbank and Tencent.